TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 ## Configure the LDAP Directory Server

-This file creates the Kubernetes secrets required to store username / password connection information to external LDAP systems.
-This sample assumes a single LDAP connection to an Apache DS LDAP server (the kind used by the TIBCO BPM Enterprise "Developer Server" profile) thus the value for LDAP_SYSTEM_PRINCIPAL is "ou=system,uid=admin" and the value for LDAP_SYSTEM_CREDENTIALS is "secret".
+This section creates the Kubernetes secrets required to store username / passwordconnection information to external LDAP systems.
+This sample assumes a single LDAP connection to an Apache DS LDAP server (the kind used by the TIBCO BPM Enterprise "Developer Server" profile) thus the value for the LDAP_SYSTEM_PRINCIPAL parameter is "ou=system,uid=admin" and the value for LDAP_SYSTEM_CREDENTIALS is "secret".

 When using secrets inside a yaml file in this way Kubernetes requires the secret values to be in a specific format, details of which can be found here:

 See this link for how to configure the security details
 ```https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-config-file/```